bitovi/academy/src/typescript/5-classes.md

 For those newer to Object-oriented programming, classes are special functions that help us abstract our code.
 Classes can define function expressions and function declarations.

-In JavaScript, a class is a structured way to define what you may have seen before - prototype based functions.
+In JavaScript, a class is a structured way to define what you may have seen before - prototype based constructor functions.
 This allows us to take an object-oriented approach to building our JavaScript applications.
+The main difference that TypeScript gives us is the ability to set property members in addition to methods on our classes.

+The following shows creating a ParkEmployee constructor function with a ``sayHi`` method.

 @sourceref ./5-1-javascript-prototype.html
 @codepen

-In the TypeScript class example, the 'name' member is initialized on line 4.
+In the TypeScript class example, the ``name`` member is defined on line 4.
 We'll look at setting the name via the constructor next.

 @sourceref ./5-2-typescript-class.html
 @codepen
 @highlight 4